Vein Disease: Causes, Symptoms & Treatment in Illinois

 A duplex ultrasound, the most accurate diagnostic test for venous disease, combines the best of traditional ultrasound and Doppler ultrasound.
 The doctor or technician moves a transducer over the test area to measure the speed and direction of the blood flow by bouncing sound off red blood cells.
 A computer program measures the reflection of the sound and creates pictures from the sound waves to assist the physician in diagnosing problems with blood flow.

-Speak With Doctors You Can Trust
+Speak With A Doctor You Can Trust

 Vein disease is a very personal thing, but it’s not something you need to be ashamed of.
 Speaking with a vein doctor about CVI may allow you to find relief from spider veins and leg pain.
 With state-of-the-art vein treatment options, it’s often possible to correct CVI and prevent blood clots from forming.
 To learn more about how our team of vein specialists can help you personally, contact Gilvydis Vein Clinic for more information.
 You can also click below to schedule a free consultation and vein screening to get started.